AI Use Cases/Law Firms

 ROI & Revenue Impact

-Law firms deploying this automation see 25-40% reductions in intake-to-engagement timeline (from 8-12 days to 5-7 days), directly improving client perception and engagement velocity.
-Non-billable administrative review time drops 20-30%, freeing 200-300 partner hours annually for business development.
-Realization rates improve 15-25% because matter coding errors and billing miscategorizations decrease; conflicts are caught at intake, not mid-engagement.
-For a 50-person firm, this translates to $90,000 - $150,000 in recovered billable capacity and reduced write-off exposure within the first six months.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Law firms deploying this automation typically target 25-40% reductions in intake-to-engagement timeline, directly improving client perception and engagement velocity.
+Non-billable administrative review time is scoped to drop 20-30%, freeing 200-300 partner hours annually for business development.
+Realization rates are targeted for a 15-25% lift because matter coding errors and billing miscategorizations decrease, and conflicts are caught at intake instead of mid-engagement.
+For a 50-person firm, the modeled recovery is $90,000 - $150,000 in billable capacity and reduced write-off exposure within the first six months.

-ROI compounds over 12 months as the system learns your firm's intake patterns and conflict-checking rules.
-By month 6, your intake team handles 30-40% higher volume per coordinator with lower error rates.
-By month 12, the AI catches systemic routing issues (e.g., certain practice groups consistently miscategorize matters, specific referral sources need different intake protocols), enabling process optimization that further reduces review cycles.
-Firms also realize secondary benefits: improved associate leverage ratios as junior staff spend less time on intake data validation, and reduced attrition risk because administrative burden on intake coordinators drops measurably.
+The gains compound over 12 months as the system learns your firm's intake patterns and conflict-checking rules.
+The working assumption by month six is that each intake coordinator handles 30-40% higher volume with lower error rates.
+By month twelve, the AI has enough history to surface systemic routing issues - certain practice groups consistently miscategorizing matters, specific referral sources needing different intake protocols - enabling process fixes that further reduce review cycles.
+Secondary effects worth modeling: better associate leverage as junior staff spend less time on intake validation, and lower attrition risk as the administrative burden on intake coordinators drops.
+Check every one of these numbers against your own intake log before taking them at face value - that is what the baseline measurement is for.

 Target Scope